How Long Does It Take CBD Oil To Work?

 Peels creates bioidentical CBD from the naturally occurring aromatic terpenes in orange peels.

+So, what's the difference between CBD oil vs hemp oil?
 Our CBD does not contain any THC, which eliminates the risk of exposure.
-Peels work with your body the same way that hemp-derived CBD will.
+Peels work with your body the same way that hemp-derived CBD will, without the uncertainty of remaining traces of THC.

 Your Body’s Endocannabinoid System